 Social Security Scotland aims to process completed applications within ten working days of receiving all supporting evidence for an application, and they will make payment as soon as possible thereafter.
 Applications may take longer to process if copies of documents need to be requested and received from clients.
 This is less likely when applicants choose to work with a funeral director and provide Social Security Scotland with consent to contact that funeral director.
-This is because the funeral director often has all required information available and the payment can be made direct to the funeral director, if eligible.
+This is because the funeral director often has all required information available and the payment can be made direct to the funeral director, if the client is eligible and consents for Social Security Scotland to pay the funeral director.